QuintinHull/QuintinHull/README.md

-## 👋 Welcome to Quintin Hull's GitHub profile! 👋
+## 👋 Welcome to my GitHub profile! 👋

 #### Languages and Skills 🛠